Your Child's Checkup: 9 Months

 5. Update immunizations.
 Immunizations can protect babies from serious childhood illnesses, so it's important that your child receive them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect

 Here are some things to keep in mind until your baby's next checkup at 12 months:

 - If you're breastfeeding, continue for 12 months or for as long as you and your baby desire.
 Breastfed babies weaned before 12 months should be given iron-fortified formula.
 Wait until 12 months to switch from formula to cow's milk.

-- If there's a history of in your family, talk to your doctor before introducing new foods.
+- If there's a history of food allergies in your family, talk to your doctor before introducing new foods.

 - Pay attention to signs your baby is hungry or full.